DIGITALDJZ/Chute-SDK-v2-iOS/README.md

 ## Asset
 Any photo or video managed by Chute

-## Chute
-A container for assets.
-Chutes can be nested inside of each other.

-## Parcel
+##Album
 A named collection of assets.
-Whenever you upload assets, they are grouped into parcels.
+Whenever you upload assets, they are grouped into albums.

 ## Response
 Many methods return a response object.
 This tells you whether the API call succeeded and includes an error if it didn't.
 The response object also has pre-created objects if there were any returned as well as the raw JSON string and the native objective-C decoding of that string.
 This allows you to easily get the response in whatever format is most convenient for your project.